 - A certain amount of recent work history

 - United States citizenship (however, several exceptions to this requirement exist)

 Determining How Many Work Credits You Will Need

 The number of work credits and length of work history you need varies depending on your age.
 The younger you are, the fewer work credits you will likely need to qualify for SSDI.
-According to the SSA, the minimum number of work credits you need is six (if you are under 24 years old), while the maximum is 40 (if you are 62 or older).
+According to the SSA, the minimum number of work credits you need is six (if you are under 24 years old).
 You can earn up to four work credits per year, earning one credit for the minimum amount set for that year.